pumperknickle/TMap/README.md

 ### Setting values to keys

-When setting values, a new TMap is returned with the new key value pair.
+When setting values, a new structure is returned with the new key value pair.

 ```swift
 let key1 = "foo"